Chart Color Schemes

 Thornlie is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Thornlie's population is 25,706 as of November 2025.
-From the 2021 Census, it had a population of 23,665.
-This increase of 2,041 people (8.6%) is inferred from ABS data showing an estimated resident population of 25,696 in June 2024 and 66 new addresses validated since the Census date.
-The population density is 2,217 persons per square kilometer, above national averages assessed by AreaSearch.
-Thornlie's growth rate of 8.6% since the census is close to the national average of 8.9%.
-Overseas migration contributed approximately 73.2% of overall population gains recently.
+Thornlie's population, as per AreaSearch's analysis, was 25,706 by November 2025.
+This figure represents an increase of 2,041 people from the 2021 Census total of 23,665, indicating an 8.6% growth since then.
+The change is inferred from the estimated resident population of 25,696 in June 2024 and an additional 66 validated new addresses since the Census date.
+This results in a population density ratio of 2,217 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Thornlie's growth rate of 8.6% since the census is within 0.3 percentage points of the national average (8.9%), showcasing competitive growth fundamentals.
+Overseas migration contributed approximately 73.2% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort from the ABS's Greater Capital Region projections (released in 2023, based on 2022 data).
-By 2041, Thornlie is projected to increase by 1,311 persons, a gain of 5.1% over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population projections suggest an increase just below the median of national statistical areas.
+By 2041, Thornlie is expected to gain 1,311 persons, reflecting a total growth of 5.1% over the 17-year period, as per the latest annual ERP population numbers.

 Frequently Asked Questions - Population